rkboggula009/Assignment-02_Boggula/README.md

 *********
 ## Funny Quotes

->" I'm not superstitious, but i am a little stitious."
+>" I'm not superstitious, but i am a little stitious." *Michael Scott*

--*Michael Scott.
->" People say nothing is impossible ,bt i do nothing everyday. " -*A.A.Milne.
+>" People say nothing is impossible ,bt i do nothing everyday. " *A.A.Milne*